haskellcamargo/js-real-world-functional-programming/README.md

 ## Avoid

 ### Mutability

+> Mutability is evil!
+It can set your house on fire, kill your cat and buy costumes on e-bay
+> using your credit card!
+Be careful!

 Functional programming heavily relies on immutability.
 Redefining a value or the property of an object is therefore forbidden.
 Don't use neither `var` nor `let`.
 Everything should be a `const`.